 How the body responds to exercise

 Our bodies strive to maintain balance, or homeostasis, in all systems.
 For example, when you are hot, your body attempts to cool off by causing you to sweat.
 As you begin to exercise, there is a greater demand for blood and oxygen to be delivered to working muscles so your heart rate and breathing rate increases.
-The first 510 minutes of any cardio session are difficult because you have placed an immediate increased demand on the body but the heart and lungs have not had a chance to catch up.
+The first 510 minutes of any cardio session is difficult because you have placed an immediate increased demand on the body but the heart and lungs have not had a chance to catch up.
 This ‘warm up’ has put your body in oxygen deficit.
 After the end of an exercise session, the body continues to work to bring all systems back to normal.
-This phenomena is often experienced after a hard training session has stopped yet your body is still hot and therefore you continue to sweat.
-Excess post exercise oxygen consumption, or EPOC, is the term used to describe the body’s effort to reach homeostasis after this workout session.
+This phenomenon is often experienced after a hard training session has stopped yet your body is still hot and therefore you continue to sweat.
+Excess post-exercise oxygen consumption, or EPOC, is the term used to describe the body’s effort to reach homeostasis after this workout session.

 Cycle your cardio training program using the FITT principle.

-Warm up 6 minutes done as 3 minute fast walking, 3 minutes light jog.
+Warm-up 6 minutes done as 3-minute fast walking, 3 minutes light jog.

-10 minutes done as 1 minute jog, 1 minute hard run.
+10 minutes done as 1-minute jog, 1-minute hard run.

 Light jog for 2 minutes.

-10 minutes done as 1 minute jog, 30 seconds hard run.
+10 minutes done as 1-minute jog, 30 seconds hard run.

 Walk 2 minutes to cool down.

 The Tabata Method consists of 20 seconds of hard work followed by 10 seconds of rest continually for 20 minutes.
 As with any other intense interval training, it is important to warm up first.
 You can use exercises traditionally done in a weight lifting routine using the Tabata Method.
 You can choose one exercise (for example, medicine ball slams) for the entire time or set up a circuit.
-For a circuit use light weight and keep all of your equipment together as you will be moving quickly.
+For a circuit use lightweight and keep all of your equipment together as you will be moving quickly.
 Set up a timer to ring at 20 seconds and 10 seconds.
 After the first exercise, rest 10 seconds, then perform the next exercise.
 Try this sample fat blast circuit.
-Deadlifts, Bodyweight Squats, PushUps, KettleBell Swings
+Deadlifts, Bodyweight Squats, PushUps, Kettlebell Swings